joestringer/bsc/charter.md

 ## 14) Amendments

 #.
-This Charter may be amended by a 70% vote of the entire Governing Board and
+This Charter may be amended by a two-thirds vote of the entire Governing
-BSC, subject to approval by The Linux Foundation.
+Board and BSC, subject to approval by The Linux Foundation.